marzocchi/zsh-notify/README.md

         zstyle ':notify:*' error-title "Command failed (in #{time_elapsed} seconds)" zstyle ':notify:*' success-title "Command finished (in #{time_elapsed} seconds)"

 - Change the notifications icons for failure or success.
-Any image path or URL (Mac OS only) should work.
+Provide the path to an image, or an URL if you are on macOS.

         zstyle ':notify:*' error-icon "/path/to/error-icon.png"
         zstyle ':notify:*' success-icon "/path/to/success-icon.png"

     [Try this][dogefy.sh].
 Wow.

-- Set a sound for error and success notifications, when using the built-in notifier.
-On Linux you should specify the path to an audio file.
+- Play sounds with error and success notifications when using the built-in notifier.
+Provide the path to an audio file, or the name of an "alert" sound if you are on macOS.

         zstyle ':notify:*' error-sound "Glass"
         zstyle ':notify:*' success-sound "default"